odbalapure/openai-api/03.prompt-engineering/README.md

 If you provide a prompt like
 > Write an aritcle about Un-obtainium

-The LLM will provide an article even if such thing never existed.
+The LLM will provide an article, even if such a thing never existed.

 Instead mention
 > Write an aritcle about Un-obtainium.
-Write only facts about this product according to source such as Wikipedia, Google scholar, Encyclopedia or reliable public sources.
+Write only facts about this element according to source such as Wikipedia, Google scholar, Encyclopedia or reliable public sources.
 If you don't find information just say "I don't know".

 ### Other tactics

 #1.
 Don't use negations
-- Tell the prompt what to do (don't write a story longer than 500 words)
+- Tell the prompt what to do (tell a story is less than 500 words)
-- And what not to do (tell a story is less than 500 words)
+- And what not to do (don't write a story longer than 500 words)

 #2.
 We can drop hints in the prompt to get desired output